 David Colin '13 was a Mineralogy Teaching Assistant and Departmental Representative for geology students at Beloit, as well as a counselor for boys at Farm and Wilderness Camp in Vermont.

 Colleen Doyle '13 won a prize in the Fall 2012 Off-Campus Studies photo competition with this shot from the bowsprit of the Sea Semester ship Robert C. Seamans.

-Tirzah Abbot '12 is working on her masters and is the Paleontology Geodatabase Technician at Nebraska National Forest; while she was a geo student at Beloit, she researched diatoms as indicators of pollution in a river (scroll down several pages to where the paper begins).
+Tirzah Abbot '12 is working on her masters at Northern Illinois University and is the Paleontology Geodatabase Technician at Nebraska National Forest; while she was a geo student at Beloit, she researched diatoms as indicators of pollution in a river (scroll down several pages to where the paper begins).

-Hanna Blatchford '12 is in grad school in Vermont; her research topic is "Understanding the mobility and speciation of legacy Pb in urban soils."
-Previously was an intern with the US Geological Survey; and while at Beloit she was an author of this paper on the effects of chemicals from gold mines on wildlife.
+Hanna Blatchford '12 is in grad school in Vermont; her research topic is "An Investigation of Lower Crustal Deformation in Fiordland, New Zealand."
+Previously she was an intern with the US Geological Survey; and while at Beloit she was an author of this paper on the effects of chemicals from gold mines on wildlife.

 Greg Bongey '12 is an English language instructor at Henan University in China.

 Elizabeth Ceperley '12 has completed her MS in geology at the University at Buffalo and now is an Associate Research Specialist at the Wisconsin Geological and Natural History Survey in the Quaternary group.
 While a Beloit student, Liz did a project on using clay mineralogy to analyze sediment sources in glaciers in Svalbard.